domodwyer/pre-commit/README.md

 This is a set of [`pre-commit`] hooks for (primarily Go) development.

 Hooks:
+* `todo-tagged-jira`: ensure all TODO comments reference a JIRA ticket
+* `todo-branch-tags`: show all TODOs tagged with the ticket reference in the branch name
 * `go-test`: runs `go test ./...` at the repo root
-* `goimports`: ensure all the imports are included
+* `goimports`: ensure all the Go imports are included and ordered
-* `dep-check`: ensure all your 3rd party packages are vendored (see [dep])
+* `go-dep-check`: ensure all your 3rd party Go packages are vendored (see [dep])
 * `branch-name-check`: checks branch names adhere to the regex `^(feature|bugfix|release|hotfix)\/.+`
-* `todo-jira-check`: ensure all TODO comments reference a JIRA ticket
-* `find-branch-todos`: show all TODOs tagged with the ticket reference in the branch name
 * `golangci-lint`: a copy of the [official lint config](https://github.com/golangci/golangci-lint/commit/09677d574ea6cd05141022aa90b88b6598bfa1a1) without forcing the `--fix` argument